-&lt;sup>1 As defined in the Consolidated Resolution on the Construction of Vehicles (R.E.3.), document ECE/TRANS/WP.29/78/Rev.2, para.
-2. www.unece.org/trans/main/wp29/wp29wgs/wp29gen/wp29resolutions.html
+&lt;sup>1 As defined in the Consolidated Resolution on the Construction of Vehicles (R.E.3.), document ECE/TRANS/WP.29/78/Rev.3, para.
+2. -

-'2.2.
-"Assessment interval" (AI) of the flexible lower legform impactor is defined and limited by the time of first contact of the flexible lower legform impactor with the vehicle and the timing of the last zero crossing of all femur and tibia segments after their first local maximum subsequent to any marginal value of 15 Nm, within their particular common zero crossing phases.
+15 Nm, within their particular common zero crossing phases.
 The AI is identical for all bone segments and knee ligaments.
 In case of any bone segment not having a zero crossing during the common zero crossing phases, the time history curves for all bone segments are shifted downwards until all bending moments are crossing zero.
-The downwards shift is to be applied for the determination of the AI only ${V_A}$
+The downwards shift is to be applied for the determination of the AI only.

-- 2.23.
-"A-pillar" means the foremost and outermost roof support extending from the chassis to the roof of the vehicle. - 2.34.
-"Approval of a vehicle type" means the full procedure whereby a Contracting Party to the Agreement certifies that a vehicle type meets the technical requirements of this Regulation. - 2.45.
+- 2.3.
+"A-pillar" means the foremost and outermost roof support extending from the chassis to the roof of the vehicle. - 2.4.
+"Approval of a vehicle type" means the full procedure whereby a Contracting Party to the Agreement certifies that a vehicle type meets the technical requirements of this Regulation. - 2.5.
 "Bonnet leading edge" means the edge of the front upper outer structure of the vehicle, including the bonnet and wings, the upper and side members of the headlight surrounds and any other attachments.
-The reference line identifying the position of the bonnet leading edge is defined by its height above the ground reference plane and by the horizontal distance separating it from the bumper (bumper lead). - 2.56.
-"Bonnet leading edge height" means, at any point on the bonnet leading edge, the vertical distance between the ground reference plane and the bonnet leading edge reference line at that point. - 2.67.
+The reference line identifying the position of the bonnet leading edge is defined by its height above the ground reference plane and by the horizontal distance separating it from the bumper (bumper lead). - 2.6.
+"Bonnet leading edge height" means, at any point on the bonnet leading edge, the vertical distance between the ground reference plane and the bonnet leading edge reference line at that point. - 2.7.
 "Bonnet leading edge reference line" means the geometric trace of the points of contact between a straight edge 1,000 mm long and the front surface of the bonnet, when the straight edge, held parallel to the vertical longitudinal plane of the car and inclined rearwards by 50° from the vertical and with the lower end 600 mm above the ground, is traversed across and in contact with the bonnet leading edge (see Figure 1).